zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/backups/restore-backup.md

 {{% alert color="warning" %}}
 If the dump does not use the custom format, then the restore will fail.

 The dump must be created with `pg_dump` version 1.14 or below, which is currently bundled with PostgreSQL 13, 14, and 15.
 If it is created with a later version, then the upload will fail.
-You can find the exact version of PostgreSQL the target environment of your application is using on the [General tab](/developerportal/deploy/environments-details/#the-general-tab) of the Environment details page of the target environment.
+You can find the exact version of PostgreSQL each environment of your application is using on the [General](/developerportal/deploy/environments-details/#general-tab) tab of each environment's  **Environment Details** page.
 {{% /alert %}}

 #### tree Folder{#tree-folder}